zhouska/monitor_velocloud_interface_ipv6_prefix/README.md

 # How to monitor Velocloud SD-WAN DHCPv6 IPv6 interface prefix
 Your DHCPv6 prefix delegation (DP) assigned prefix from your ISP can change from time to time.
-In more complex network designs it can be problematic to keep track of the changes as Velocloud SD-WAN VCO doesn't expose the DHCPv6 IP address on routed interface.
+In more complex network designs it can be problematic to keep track of the changes.

-Your can use attached python script to monitor the changes and run it from cron or other tools like HomeAssistant.
+Your can use attached python script to monitor these changes and run it from cron or other tools like HomeAssistant.
 The python script uses API v1 and username/password authentication.

 In order to make python script work, you need to configure: